aloyr/vplampd-stack/README.md

 - Ask a fellow dev for a copy of the HID DB, as well as their config.yml file.
 - Using the other dev's config.yml file as a template, modify the config.yml file you copied from example.config.yml.
 - Get a recent mysql dump of the HID DB, rename it to "HIDGlobal.mysql," and put it in the "vplampd-stack-master/data" folder.
+- Create a ".drush" folder in your home directory.
+	In terminal:
+	mkdir ~/.drush
 - In terminal, run "sudo vagrant up" inside the vplampd-stack-master folder.